ToritoIO/SupaHack/chrome_extension/README.md

 - Ships a Chrome side panel for browsing tables, checking row counts, and spotting RLS denial responses with at-a-glance status.
 - Provides an in-page explorer overlay for quick select/insert/update/delete experiments that reuse the exact headers the page sent.
 - Adds a DevTools panel that lists recent Supabase requests and lets you push captured credentials straight into the side panel.
+- Generates a printable security report that summarizes table exposure, row counts, and recommended RLS fixes.

 ## How It Works End-to-End
 When a page makes a Supabase call, the background service worker normalizes the credentials, stores them in `chrome.storage.local`, and prompts you via the floating SupaExplorer bubble.
 Opening the side panel hydrates the connection form, fetches the PostgREST OpenAPI schema, enumerates tables, and issues optional row-count probes so you can see where policies are tight or overly permissive.
 Double-clicking a table (or using the “Open Explorer” button) loads the full-screen overlay where you can browse data, run filtered queries, and test writes.
 Navigating away from the site—or losing the keys—automatically clears the cached connection to prevent stale or leaked credentials.